-The resulting rare-event MC simulation results for the very dense random traffic scenarion are given in Figure 6.
-Both the 0 m/s and the 30 m/s curves are significantly better than those in Figure 5, though not yet as good as those for A3 (Figure 4).
+The resulting rare-event MC simulation results for the very dense random traffic scenario under iA3G are in Figure 6.
+Both the 0 m/s and the 30 m/s curves are significantly better than those in Figure 5, though not as good as those for A3 (Figure 4).
 Nevertheless, the 30 m/s curve stays now beyond the reference bracket (I).
-The main difference between iA3G results in Figure 6 and A3 results in Figure 4 is that below the 2.10^{-5} level the iA3G curves tend to level off earlier than the A3 curves do.
+The main difference between iA3G results in Figure 6 and A3 results in Figure 4 is that below the

-Because the iA3G model requires far more computational power than the A3 model, there also is a difference in the statistical significance of the tails of the curves in Figures 4 and 6; those in Figure 6 are less reliable than those in Figure 4.
+2.10^{-5} level the iA3G curves tend to level off earlier than the A3 curves do.
+Because MC simulation of the iA3G model requires far more computational power than MC simulation of the A3 model, there also is a difference in the statistical significance of the tails of the curves; those in Figure 6 are less reliable than those in Figure 4.
 In order to improve this, there is need for an order in magnitude extra acceleration in iA3G rare event MC simulation.